 Determines what access the visitor or browser has from the browser client to read or write to this profile property (including BlueConic client connections, dialogues, and listeners).
 Enable the "Read" option to allow the visitor's browser to retrieve the value for this profile property.
 Enable "Write" to allow the visitor's browser client to write a new value into this property.

 When you create new profile properties via the Profile properties tab, Visitor access is turned off by default, to improve security of these values, so the values are not open to changes from the browser.
 You can choose to enable Read or Write access if you require that the visitor's browser be able to read or write the profile property value.

-Visitor access determines read/write access to a profile property for a visitor to a website.
+Visitor access determines a profile property's read and write access from a website (as well as BlueConic client connections, dialogues and listeners).
 It does not apply to batch and server-side, real-time connections, server-side listeners, or the BlueConic REST API.
 The BlueConic connections to Mailchimp, via Webhooks, and for Facebook Custom Audiences are all examples of batch or server-side real-time connections, so these do not need readable or writable profile properties.

 |Hide from UI||Enable the "Don’t show on Segments tab" option if you do not want this profile property to show up on the user interface of the Segments tab.
 This is useful if you only want to be able to hand off the profile property in a connection.|

 When you set a data type for a profile property, BlueConic enforces data validation for the number, currency, date time, decimal, and currency data types.

 You can see the data type and validation status when you view profile properties in a navigation list.

 See validating and enforcing data types to learn more.